Resources

 Introduction to German color standards for ground vehicles

 The main color standard used in Germany was conceived in 1927 by the Reichs-Ausschuß für Lieferbedingungen (the National Committee for Delivery and Quality Assurance) and introduced as RAL 840.
 An initial revision took place in 1932 resulting in RAL 840 B 2, a 40 color palette which would include all the colors in use by the Wehrmacht at the start of the war.
 A further revision known as RAL 840 R was introduced in 1939-40 and replaced the original single- or double-digit numbering with the now standard four-color nomenclature where the first digit indicates the hue, these being yellow (1), orange (2), red (3), violet (4), blue (5), green (6), gray (7), brown (8), and white and black (9).
 The remaining digits represent each individual shade and are added chronologically.
-The RAL system was used by all of the Wehrmacht's ground forces which included the Heer (Army) as well as the Luftwaffe (Air Force) and SS (Schutzstaffel), with Luftwaffe aircraft adopting a separate color standard known RLM (named after the Ministry of Aviation or Reichsluftfahrtministerium).
+The RAL system was used by all of the Wehrmacht's ground forces which included the Heer (Army) and the Luftwaffe (Air Force) as well as the separate Schutzstaffel (SS), Luftwaffe aircraft adopted a separate color standard known RLM (named after the Ministry of Aviation or Reichsluftfahrtministerium).
 Responsibility for Wehrmacht camouflage rested on the Oberkommando des Heeres (OKH), the Army high command.

 It was customary to add new colors to the palette, and these were eventually standardized in 1961 into a new palette known as RAL 840-HR with 210 colors and which is the current standard in use to this day.
 Notably, numerous wartime colors including widely used ones like RAL 7028 Dunkelgelb were not incorporated.
 The absence of different sheens in the standard palette (all colors in RAL 840-HR are matt) resulted in the introduction of RAL 841-GL in 1986 which was composed of 193 gloss colors.
 Around this time, numerous other complementary palettes for design purposes were introduced resulting in the RAL 840 palette now being often referred to as RAL Classic.
 Additionally, a mini-palette of nine colors for military use was consolidated into RAL F9 in 1984 and is currently the standard palette for all Bundesheer AFVs.
 These feature the same nomenclature as regular RAL colors with the prefix -F9 added to their numbers.